The benefits of living in a retirement village

 Nevertheless, if your health needs were to increase significantly after you moved in, would it be important to have easy access to a high level of care?
 Some, but not all, retirement villages are co-located with an aged care centre, so that might be an important consideration for you.

-Don’t sign any contract before getting independent legal and financial advice.
+There's no denying it's a big financial decision though, so don’t sign any contract before getting independent legal and financial advice.
 Make sure you understand the different payment options and any ongoing fees.

 Contracts can be confusing but the retirement village sector has been working hard to simplify the process.
 IRT is a signatory to the RLC’s 8-point action plan to deliver higher standards, clearer and simpler information about costs and contracts, and an independent umpire to resolve disputes.